openfaas/faas-netes/README.md

 ![Stack](https://camo.githubusercontent.com/08bc7c0c4f882ef5eadaed797388b27b1a3ca056/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f4446726b46344e586f41414a774e322e6a7067)

-[FaaS](https://github.com/alexellis/faas) is an event-driven serverless framework for containers - any container for Windows or Linux can be leveraged as a FaaS function.
-FaaS is easy to deploy and let's you avoid boiler-plate coding.
+[FaaS](https://github.com/alexellis/faas) is an event-driven serverless framework for containers.
+Any container for Windows or Linux can be leveraged as a serverless function.
+FaaS is quick and easy to deploy (less than 60 secs) and lets you avoid writing boiler-plate code.

-In this README you'll find a technical overview and instructions for testing out FaaS with a Kubernetes back-end.
+In this README you'll find a technical overview and instructions for deploying FaaS on a Kubernetes cluster but Docker Swarm is also natively supported.

-You can also watch a [conceptual design video](https://www.youtube.com/watch?v=CQYjiMXOqOQ) or a [complete FaaS-netes walk-through](https://www.youtube.com/watch?v=0DbrLsUvaso) showing Prometheus, auto-scaling, the UI and CLI in action.
+You can watch my intro from [the Dockercon closing keynote with Alexa, Twitter and Github demos](https://www.youtube.com/watch?v=-h2VTE9WnZs&t=910s) or a [complete walk-through of FaaS-netes](https://www.youtube.com/watch?v=0DbrLsUvaso) showing Prometheus, auto-scaling, the UI and CLI in action.

 ![FaaS](https://pbs.twimg.com/media/DFhYYP-XUAIWBET.jpg:large)